swethasridhar0509/Swetha-Sridhar/README.md

 # Hi there, I'm Swetha 👋

 ## 🚀 About Me
-I am a Software Engineer with over 2 years of experience developing serverless web applications on AWS.
+I am a Software Engineer with 2 years of experience developing serverless web applications on AWS.
 I specialize in backend development with Python and have expertise in REST APIs, AWS services, and frontend development using Angular.

 ## 🔧 Skills
 - **Languages**: Python, SQL, JavaScript